- Published on:

 Plastics & rubber products: 202 citations, ~$2.09 M fines

-LOTO remains among OSHA’s Top 10 most cited violations, indicating persistent compliance gaps.
+LOTO remains among OSHA’s Top 10 most cited violations, indicating persistent adherence gaps.

 Grace Technologies analyzed over 300 accident reports from 2021–2024: